-The Neonatal Intensive Care Unit (NICU) is a state-of-the-art, Level IV, 43-bed unit.
+The Children's Hospital of Wisconsin NICU is a state-of-the-art, Level IV, 43-bed unit.
 We care for more than 700 infants with various health problems every year.

 Our 22-bed NICU in Neenah provides critical care to premature and critically ill infants in Northeast Wisconsin.

-Our NICUs offer many services to help you and your baby, such as:
+Our NICU offer many services to help you and your baby, such as:

 - Neonatologists available 24 hours a day, seven days a week

 - Breastfeeding assistance.
 Read about our lactation services in Milwaukee and Neenah, WI.